paolahydra/allenCCF/README.md

 This repository is forked from https://github.com/cortex-lab/allenCCF and specializes in the efficient registration of histology slices for dense (e.g. full-brain) anatomical registration.

-Please follow the instructions in the main script paolas_pipeline/generalPipeline.m
+Please follow the instructions in the main scripts: paolas_pipeline/generalPipeline.m paolas_pipeline/generalProbeRegistrationPipeline.m

 Any deviation from the master repository was developed and curated by Paola Patella, PhD, FMI and University of Basel.
 Contact the author (@paolahydra) for further information.